This was originally written March 23rd, 2016.

 Off White Enrique French Terry Fit & Flare Dress by Renee C

 This is the piece I was most excited for.
 And it did not disappoint.
-I was taken aback a little by the stripes (I'm trying not to add any more striped things to my wardrobe as I already have many striped tops), as I was hoping it would be something that could be a bit more dressy, but it's still an incredibly versatile little dress.
+I was taken aback a little by the stripes (I'm trying not to add any more striped things to my wardrobe as I already have many striped tops), as I was hoping it would be something that could be a bit more dressy, but it's still an incredibly versatile little dress.so, I'm already planning on wearing this to MOPS on Monday; styled with denim blazer, orange scarf, black tights, and black boots |

-styled with long beaded necklace, skinny belt, green tights, and black ballet flats
+styled with long beaded necklace, skinny belt, green tights, and black ballet flats |

 Status: KEEPER